yueli711/COVID-19/README.md

 * We have provided the code and various intermediate data files that we produced in performing the analyses we describe in the manuscript.

-### How to normalize and find out the differentially expressed genes of the RNA-Seq data
+### Install the software, download the data and set the directory

 This pipeline is designed to be used in R environment.